-Travel to and from practices and competitions subjects participants to risk not only from auto accidents, but also makes them more vulnerable to misconduct, particularly during overnight stays.
+Travel to and from practices and competitions subject's participants to risk not only from auto accidents, but also makes them more vulnerable to misconduct, particularly during overnight stays.
 During overnight stays, participants are away from their families and support networks and find themselves in unfamiliar and less structured settings, such as locker/changing rooms, sports facilities, autos, and hotel rooms.

-Local travel is not planned or supervised by the league,

-but parent/guardian for each participant is responsible for making the travel arrangements.
+Local travel is not planned or supervised by the organization, but parent/guardian for each participant is responsible for making the travel arrangements.
 Local travel occurs when minor participants are driven to and from practices and local competitions, usually by parents/guardians in a carpool setting.

 The guidelines for local travel are as follows:

-- Drivers should have a valid driver's license, meet state insurance requirements, and operate a well-maintained vehicle in accordance with state laws. - League official/staff drivers providing local transportation should not ride alone with an unrelated minor participant.
-There should either be at least two other participants or another adult in the vehicle at all times unless otherwise agreed to in writing by the parent/guardian of the participant. - League official/staff drivers who are also the parents/guardians of a minor participant may provide shared transportation but should always pick up their own child first and drop him/her off last. - League official/staff drivers should have the parent/guardian of participants sign a parental authorization and release form.
+- Drivers should have a valid driver's license, meet state insurance requirements, and operate a well-maintained vehicle in accordance with state laws. - Staff drivers providing local transportation should not ride alone with an unrelated minor participant.
+There should be either at least two other participants or another adult in the vehicle at all times unless otherwise agreed to in writing by the parent/guardian of the participant. - Staff drivers who are also the parents/guardians of a minor participant may provide shared transportation but should always pick up their own child first and drop him/her off last. - Staff drivers should have the parent/guardian of participants sign a parental authorization and release form.

-Team travel usually requires overnight stays and occurs when the team plans and supervises transportation for local, regional, or national competitions.
-For greater travel distances, league officials/staff and chaperones will often travel with the participants in order to provide adequate supervision.
+Team travel usually requires overnight stays and occurs when the team plans and supervises transportation for local, regional, national, or international competitions.
+For greater travel distances, staff and chaperones will often travel with the participants in order to provide adequate supervision.
 To follow are guidelines on team travel:

-- All drivers should have a valid driver's license, meet state insurance requirements, and operate a well-maintained vehicle in accordance with state laws. - Be sure to maintain appropriate adult-to-minor ratios, which will vary with the age of the participants. - Hotels and air travel should be booked in advance with schedules published for all league officials/staff and parents/guardians. - Participants should share rooms with 2 to 4 participants per room depending on room size.
-Participants should be grouped according to sex and age group.

-- Attempts should be made to have one chaperone of the same sex for each group. - No chaperone or other league officials/staff members should spend the night in the same room with any unrelated minor participants. - Chaperones must be cleared by a criminal background check and undergo awareness training before having any appropriate one-on-one interactions with a minor participant. - The league should ask the hotel to block pay-per-view channels in the rooms of each participant. - Meetings should not occur in rooms and a large room or suite should be rented so that league officials/staff can meet and socialize as a group with minor participants. - Family members attending the event should be encouraged to stay in the same hotel as participants.
+- All drivers should have a valid driver's license, meet state insurance requirements, and operate a well-maintained vehicle in accordance with state laws. - Be sure to maintain appropriate adult-to-minor ratios, which will vary with the age of the participants. - Hotels and air travel should be booked in advance with schedules published for all staff and parents/guardians. - Participants should share rooms with 2 to 4 participants per room depending on room size.
+Participants should be grouped according to sex and age group. - Attempts should be made to have one chaperone of the same sex for each group. - No chaperone or other staff members should spend the night in the same room with any unrelated minor participants. - Chaperones must be cleared by a criminal background check and undergo awareness training before having any appropriate one-on-one interactions with a minor participant. - The organization should ask the hotel to block pay-per-view channels in the rooms of each participant. - Meetings should not occur in rooms and a large room or suite should be rented so that staff can meet and socialize as a group with minor participants. - Family members attending the event should be encouraged to stay in the same hotel as participants.

-League Officials/Staff and Chaperone Responsibilities
+Staff and Chaperone Responsibilities